grpc/grpc.github.io/docs/generatedcode/python.md

 class is intended to serve as the superclass of a service implementation.
 For each method in the service, a corresponding function in the `Servicer` class will be synthesized which is intended to be overriden in the actual service implementation.
-Note that the comments in the `.proto` file will be transferred over as docstrings in the generated code element.
+Comments associated with code elements in the `.proto` file will be transferred over as docstrings in the generated python code.

 ### Registration Function